Skip to main content

 • Since 1 July 2017, if you were living overseas and earning an income that exceeded the minimum repayment threshold, you have been required to make compulsory repayments towards your debt.
 In this context, you need to lodge an annual advice regarding your worldwide income or a non-lodgement advice, through your myGov account or an Australian registered tax agent.
 The annual due date for lodging returns personally is October 31 - tax agents are able to lodge after this deadline, but clients need to be listed on the tax agent's client roll before October 31 to qualify for later lodgement.

-Government figures indicate there were 40,200 Australians overseas with a HECS/HELP debt in 2021-22 and we believe that there is still a substantial proportion that are not making the required HECS-HELP/TSL repayments, possibly because of the perceived "hassle factor".
+Government figures indicate there were 40,200 Australians overseas with a HECS/HELP debt in 2021-22 with an average debt of around $26,000.
+We believe that there is still a substantial proportion that are not making the required HECS-HELP/TSL repayments, mainly because of the perceived "hassle factor".
 That could be an expensive mistake, with individuals facing a debt on their return to Australia equivalent to the amounts unpaid - it is not unusual to see balances owed of $10,000 or more - and the possibility of additional penalties being levied.

-The table below provides details of the repayment thresholds for the 2023-24 tax year - the repayments have a current commencement threshold of $51,550 and a starting 1% payment rate.
+Exfin glyph The table below provides details of the repayment thresholds for the 2024-25 tax year - the repayments have a current commencement threshold of $54,435 and a starting 1% payment rate.
+Although often labelled "good debt" because it doesn't attract an interest rate, the HELP debt is nevertheless indexed to inflation - and consequently the debt increased by 4.7% from June 1, 2024.

 Repayment Rate